Can You Reverse Type 2 Diabetes? Check This Out!

 I personally believe Diabetes is completely reversible with the correct exercise program, by adopting healthier eating habits, and by making better lifestyle choices.
 Some scientists and doctors may disagree, however, more and more adult disease is now being labeled as a ‘bad lifestyle habit.’
 If you change your poor habits for healthier lifestyle choices such as choosing to partake in a professional exercise program such as Choi Kwang-Do, your gene should adapt to this need, stop producing Resistin, and your mitochondria should start to learn to produce energy in your cells again.

-Choi Kwang-Do is a martial art with a difference.
+We teach a martial art with a difference.
 Designed by Grandmaster Kwang Jo Choi, it is a non-contact, non-competitive martial art that has been designed for self-defense, optimum health and personal development.
 We have already had great results with students with Diabetes, and if you are suffering, quite possibly it can help you too.

 Article written by Anthony Aurelius and published in ‘Positive Health – Integrated Medicine for the 21st Century’, Issue 115, September 2005